 The election of Balestre is the spark that ignites the fire.
 During the following years, Formula 1 is divided into two clans.
 On one hand, you’d have the British “garagistes”, mainly represented by:

 The garagisti philosophy – a nickname kindly given by Enzo Ferrari himself – is to build a chassis around a Cosworth-powered V8 engine.
 On the other hand, you’d have the big car manufacturers, also known as the “grandees”:

 - Alfa Romeo

 They don’t share the garagistes way of thinking when building cars though.
 And they naturally support the FISA because Balestre comes up with rules that benefit them.

 Balestre’s first main mesure comes in 1979.
-The FISA president still has a thing stuck in his throat when the CSI tried to ban skirts in 1978 and the FOCA said “no”.
+The FISA president is still infuriated about the time the CSI tried to ban skirts in 1978 and the FOCA said “no”.
 The Frenchman brings the whole thing up a year later and he announces a lot of safety reforms for 1981, including a ban on sliding skirts.
 To say the least, that grinds the gears of the FOCA teams.